Clinical summary guide

 TransHub has a variety of useful resources including a language guide and information for clinicians.

-The Australian Professional Association for Trans Health lists healthcare providers who care for transgender, gender-diverse and non-binary people.
+The Australian Professional Association for Trans Health lists healthcare providers who care for trans and gender-diverse.

 Background